-To install the AXIS M1011/M1011-W/M1031-W network cameras, refer to the installation guide supplied with your product.
+To install the AXIS M3011 network camera, refer to the installation guide supplied with your product.

 The network camera can be used with most standard operating systems and browsers.
-The recommended browser is Microsoft Internet Explorer with Windows, Safari with Macintosh and Mozilla Firefox with other operating systems.
-See Technical Specifications, on page 41.
+The recommended browser is Microsoft Internet Explorer with Windows, Safari with Macintosh and Firefox with other operating systems.
+See Technical Specifications, on page 38.

-- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM is also supported for viewing H.264 and MPEG-4 streams and for audio. - If your computer restricts the use of additional software components, the camera can be configured to use a Java applet for viewing Motion JPEG. - The network camera includes one (1) H.264 decoder license and one (1) MPEG-4 decoder license for viewing video streams, and (1) AAC audio license (AXIS M1031-W).
-They are automatically installed with AMC.
-The administrator can disable the installation of the decoders to prevent installation of unlicensed copies.
+- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM is also supported for viewing H.264 and MPEG-4 streams. - If your computer restricts the use of additional software components, the camera can be configured to use a Java applet for viewing Motion JPEG. - H.264, MPEG-4 are licensed technologies.
+The network camera includes one viewing client license for each.
+Installing additional unlicensed copies of the viewing client is prohibited.
+To purchase additional licenses, contact your Axis reseller.